-Enfield Community Power will contract with qualified vendors and credit-worthy suppliers to provide the services, credit support and electricity required to launch and operate the program.
+Rye Community Power will contract with qualified vendors and credit-worthy suppliers to provide the services, credit support and electricity required to launch and operate the program.

-This plan assumes, but does not require, Enfield to participate fully in the Coalition and thereby contract for operational services jointly with other participating Community Power programs.
+This plan assumes, but does not require, Rye to participate fully in the Coalition and thereby contract for operational services jointly with other participating Community Power programs.

-The Coalition's third-party contractors will be expected to fund the upfront cost of implementing Enfield Community Power, the expense of which will be amortized and recovered in the program's rates and charges to participating customers.
+The Coalition's third-party contractors will be expected to fund the upfront cost of implementing Rye Community Power, the expense of which will be amortized and recovered in the program's rates and charges to participating customers.
 The program may also seek opportunities to apply for grant funding, either independently or through the Coalition.

 Services provided by third-party entities required to launch and operate the program may include portfolio risk management advisory services, wholesale Load Serving Entity (LSE) services, financial services, electronic data interchange (EDI) services with the utility, and customer notification, data management, billing, and relationship management (e.g., call center, website, etc.) services.
-Additional information on how Enfield Community Power will implement Load Serving Entity (LSE) services is found in Attachment 9, How Load Serving Entity Services will be Implemented.
+Additional information on how Rye Community Power will implement Load Serving Entity (LSE) services is found in Attachment-9, How Load Serving Entity Services will be Implemented.

-Additional support services such as management and planning, budgeting and rate setting, local project development support, regulatory compliance, and legislative and regulatory engagement services (on matters that could impact the program and participating customers) will be addressed through a combination of staff support and third-party services.
+Additional support services such as management and planning, budgeting and rate setting, local project development support, regulatory compliance, and legislative and regulatory engagement services (on matters that could impact the program and participating customers) will be addressed through a combination of staff support and third-party services, the expense of which will also be subsequently recovered in the program's rates and charges to participating customers.

-Enfield Community Power will provide "all-requirements" electricity supply for its customers, inclusive of all of the electrical energy, capacity, reserves, ancillary services, transmission services, transmission and distribution losses, congestion management, and other such services or products necessary to provide firm power supply to participants and meet the requirements of New Hampshire's Renewable Portfolio Standard.
+Rye Community Power will provide "all-requirements" electricity supply for its customers, inclusive of all of the electrical energy, capacity, reserves, ancillary services, transmission services (unless otherwise provided for by the utility), transmission and distribution losses, congestion management, and other such services or products necessary to provide firm power supply to participants and meet the requirements of New Hampshire's Renewable Portfolio Standard.
 (Refer to Attachment 3 for details regarding the requirements of Renewable Portfolio Standard statute, RSA 362-F.)

-Electricity supply contracts will be executed or guaranteed by investment-grade entities, and suppliers will be required to use proper standards of management and operations, maintain sufficient insurance and meet appropriate performance requirements.
+Electricity supply contracts will be executed or guaranteed by investment-grade entities, and suppliers will be required to use proper standards of management and operations, maintain sufficient insurance, and meet appropriate performance requirements.

-Additionally, RSA 53-E provides Community Power programs with authorities pertaining to meter ownership, meter reading, billing, and other related services.
-These authorities provide Enfield Community Power with the practical ability to help customers adopt and use innovative technologies (for example, building management systems, smart thermostats, backup battery storage systems, controllable electric vehicle chargers, etc.) in ways that save money, enhance grid resiliency and decarbonize our power supply.
+Additionally, RSA 53-E provides Community Power programs with authorizations pertaining to meter ownership, meter reading, billing, and other related services.
+These authorizations provide Rye Community Power with the practical ability to help customers adopt and use innovative technologies (for example, building management systems, smart thermostats, backup battery storage systems, controllable electric vehicle chargers, etc.) in ways that save money, enhance grid resiliency, and decarbonize our power supply.

-However, the implementation of these authorities is expected to take some time, as it requires action by the Public Utilities Commission to adopt enabling rules and coordination with our local utilities to adapt existing meter and billing system processes.
+However, the implementation of these authorities is expected to take some time, as it requires action by the Public Utilities Commission to adopt enabling rules and coordination with Eversource to adapt existing meter and billing system processes.